goldengua/goldengua.github.io/_pages/about.md

 ---

 My name is Jiaxuan Li (tɕa˥ ɕʷæn˧˥ lʲi˥) and I am a second-year master student in Computational Social Sciences at the University of Chicago.
 As a computational psycholinguist, my research build bridges between human brains and machines, addressing how human language is represented and processed in mind, and how it is different from machine language.
 I am concerned with

 (i) the temporal and hierarchical aspects of syntactic and semantic processing in real-time language comprehension;
-(ii) the role of attention in second language acquisition; (iii) interaction between psychological experiments and NLP models I use behavioral, electrophysiological methods (e.g. eye-tracking, self-paced reading, EEG), as well as computational modeling with state-of-the-art NLP models (e.g. GloVe, LSTM, transformers).
+(ii) the role of attention in second language acquisition; (iii) interaction between psychological experiments and NLP models.

+I use behavioral, electrophysiological methods (e.g. eye-tracking, self-paced reading, EEG), as well as computational modeling with state-of-the-art NLP models (e.g. GloVe, LSTM, transformers).

 I am currently working with [Dr. Ming Xiang](https://lucian.uchicago.edu/blogs/mingxiang/) on the neural nature of contextual effect on online sentence comprehension.
 I am also supervised by [Dr. Allyson Ettinger](https://aetting.github.io/index.html) to implement a neuro-computational noisy-channel model to explain the discrepancies in psycholinguistic research of sentence processing, including the argument-role reversal effect and semantic illusion effect.